Battle of Tam Quan

 The Battle of Tam Quan took place near Tam Quan Bình Định Province.

 Background

-During late November 1967, U.S. intelligence detected that the People's Army of Vietnam (PAVN) 22nd Regiment of the 3rd Division was about to commence operations in the Bồng Sơn area.
-Between 1 and 4 December the PAVN made probing attacks against Army of the Republic of Vietnam (ARVN) positions along Highway 1, however U.S. and ARVN forces were unable to locate the PAVN.
+During late November 1967, United States (US) intelligence detected that the People's Army of Vietnam (PAVN) 22nd Regiment of the 3rd Division was about to commence operations in the Bồng Sơn area.
+Between 1 and 4 December, the PAVN made probing attacks against Army of the Republic of Vietnam (ARVN) positions along Highway 1, however US and ARVN forces were unable to locate the PAVN.